01Justinnguyen/chat_app_ts/README.md

-# Hello everyone !!!
-This is my chat app project
+# Hello everyone.
+This is my chat app project!!!